ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 Hello from a module
 ```

-The file `lib/hello.ml` entails the module named `Hello` which defines a string named `world`.
-This definition is refered to as `Hello.world` from the `bin/main.ml` file.
+The file `lib/hello.ml` contains the module named `Hello`, which in turn defines a string named `world`.
+This definition is referred to as `Hello.world` from the `bin/main.ml` file.

-Dune can launch `utop` to access to the modules exposed by a project interactively.
-Here is how this is done:
+Dune can launch UTop to access to the modules exposed by a project interactively.
+Here's how:
 ```shell
 $ dune utop
 ```

-Then, inside `utop`, it is possible to inspect our `Hello` module just like we did when we had a look at the `Option` module in the previous tutorial.
+Then, inside the `utop` toplevel, it is possible to inspect our `Hello` module, just like we did when we examined the `Option` module in the previous tutorial.
 ```ocaml
 # #show Hello;;
 module Hello : sig val world : string end